 9. Keep Foods Safe and Prevent Food Waste

 Use dating information ("sell by" and "best used by") to help select the freshest foods at the market.
 Put cold and frozen foods in your shopping cart last and store them right away in the refrigerator and freezer.
-Once you're home, store foods so those with the oldest "sell by" dates will be used first.
+Once you're home, store foods so those with "sell by" dates approaching first are in front.

 10. Pay Attention at Checkout